 A note about paddling: PFDs—Personal Flotation Devices—(or life jackets) are the most essential safety item you have.
 Don’t be a statistic!
 Be safe when you paddle.
 See Minnesota’s PFD laws here.

 Another note about paddling: Almost all these lakes are also open to motor boat traffic.
 Keep in mind the bigger boat has the right-of-way.
 You’ll be able to stop and turn much easier than a speed boat.

 So keep your eyes and ears open for them.
 And wear bright clothing (or paddle a bright boat) so you’re easy to see.

 Let’s take a look at where to paddle in the Twin Cities…

 Anoka County (North)

-Anoka County has 12 paddling destinations in its Regional and County Park system, plus all or part of two official Water Trails.
+Anoka County has 12 paddling destinations in its Regional and County Park system, plus all or part of three official Water Trails.